ncodeit-io/ather-sultana-documents/Powerpoint animation training.md

-# 🎓 PowerPoint Animation Training:
+# 🎓 PowerPoint Animation Training

 - Basic video on “What can be done using Animation in PowerPoint”:
   - 🎥 [https://youtu.be/kw_udjD2xwo](https://youtu.be/kw_udjD2xwo)